saara-sana/spotify-clone-extended/README.md

 # spotify-clone-extended
 # 🎵 Spotify Clone (Extended)

-A modern music streaming web application inspired by Spotify's interface, built with HTML, CSS, and JavaScript.
+A modern music streaming web application inspired by Spotify's interface, built with HTML, CSS, and JavaScript, Express.JS and Node.JS

 ## 📌 About This Project